Genivia/RE-flex/doc/index.md

 user-defined values to a scanner class.
 Because <b>`reflex`</b> is C++, you should instead define a derived class that extends the `Lexer` or `FlexLexer` class, see \ref reflex-inherit.

+Because scanners are C++ classes, the `yyscanner` macro is essentially the same is the `this` pointer.
+Outside the scope of lexer methods a pointer to your `yyFlexLexer lexer` object should be used instead.

 🔝 [Back to table of contents](#)